Skip to main content

 By Ma-Keba Frye

-Embarking on a fitness venture is an exciting endeavor.
+Embarking on setting up a successful fitness venture is an exciting endeavor.
 Not only does it allow you to pursue your passion for health and fitness, but it also allows you to make a positive impact on the lives of others.
 Like starting any business, it's a lot of hard work and requires careful planning and execution.

 • Find your niche